 The idea of a court injunction for asset recovery is either exciting or alarming depending upon where you sit.
 Asset recovery does include freezing bank accounts.
-However, before proceeding you need to assess the risks with an injunction for asset recovery, consider the tactics and build the evidence.
+We evaluate the prospects of success for you.

-Common situations where you may obtain an injunction to recover assets or put a freeze on assets includes:-
+Common situations where you may obtain an injunction to recover assets or put a freeze on assets include:-

 - The freezing of a director’s assets under a personal guarantee;

 - Misuse of the company bank account – for example where partners or directors are acting improperly.